securenetizen/cinematacms/docs/video_preparation.md

 # Technical Specifications Guide for Optimal Video Preparation

-To ensure your video uploads to CinemataCMS are processed smoothly and deliver the best playback experience across devices and networks, please follow the technical guidelines below.
+To ensure your video uploads to CinemataCMS are processed smoothly, optimise server storage and deliver the best playback experience across devices and networks, please follow the technical guidelines below.

 ---

 ## 📁 File Format and Container

 - **Preferred Container**: `.mp4`
-- **Alternative Supported Formats**: `.mov`, `.webm`, `.mkv`, `.avi` *(note: some may require re-encoding for optimal playback)*
+- **Alternative Supported Formats**: `.mov`, `.webm`, `.mkv`, `.avi`

 ---